Avinash-Murugappan/Avinash-Murugappan/README.md

 **About me:**

 Hello!
 I'm a CS Grad.
 I enjoy developing software, whether that be websites, applications, or anything in between.
-My goal is to always build products that provide pixel-perfect, performant experiences.
 My hobbies include photography, videography and playing tennis.

 **Languages and Tools:**